Skip to content

 Project admins and owners can redact any message from the message context menu.
 Redaction replaces the content with [redacted by {name}] — the original text is purged from the database while the audit trail (who redacted, when) is preserved.

-Known limitation: copies of the original text may persist in the memory of clients that already rendered it, and in prompts already sent to an in-flight agent assist.
+Known limitation: copies of the original text may persist in the memory of clients that already rendered it.

 Roles at a glance